 Anyway, you hear the crowd go nuts every time she is criticized.

-Um it's one thing for me to sit here and tell you the crowd went nuts, but if you heard it, it would have a whole different effect on you.
+It's one thing for me to sit here and tell you the crowd went nuts, but if you heard it, it would have a whole different effect on you.

-What's not take a brief time out?
+Nope, tell you what, take a brief time out.

 So we'll be right back.